damoohuang/ghp_r13853001/README.md

-I use the dplyr packages used in my analysis
+I use the dplyr packages.
-Calculate total cases reported in 2014: 6020
+Calculate total cases reported in 2014: 15747